Foster Care: Further Assistance from HHS Would be Helpful in Supporting Youth's LGBTQ+ Identities and Religious Beliefs

 Administration for Children and Families The Assistant Secretary for ACF should provide additional information to state child welfare agencies on addressing challenges related to data collection for LGBTQ+ foster youth, and how youth's gender identity should inform placement decisions.
 (Recommendation 1)

-As of November 2022, HHS's Children's Bureau Capacity Building Center for States and its Child Welfare Information Gateway (the Information Gateway) developed and disseminated various tools and resources in calendar year 2022 to help the child welfare field more effectively support LGBTQ+ youth.
+HHS's Children's Bureau Capacity Building Center for States and its Child Welfare Information Gateway (the Information Gateway) developed and disseminated various tools and resources in calendar year 2022 to help the child welfare field more effectively support LGBTQ+ youth.
 For example, in June 2022, the Information Gateway launched an LGBTQ+ Resources page.
 This webpage features links to several resources, including an infographic and tip sheet on collecting data on youth's sexual orientation and gender identity.
-As HHS continues to implement this recommendation, we maintain it is also important for the Department to provide additional information to child welfare agencies on how youth's gender identity should inform placement decisions.
-We await more information on the Department's progress in this area.
+Further, in April 2024, ACF published a Final Rule on Designated Placement Requirements Under Titles IV-E and IV-B for LGBTQI+ Children.
+The rule requires that child welfare agencies implement specific processes and requirements to ensure children in foster care who identity as LGBTQ+ have access to placements the agency designates as safe and appropriate, and with services that are necessary to support their health and wellbeing.
+It further requires that transgender, gender nonconforming, and intersex children be offered placements consistent with the child's self-identified gender identity.

 Administration for Children and Families The Assistant Secretary for ACF should develop, identify, and disseminate information to state child welfare agencies on ways to support youth of various religious beliefs in foster care.
 (Recommendation 2)